-- When following a chain of STSs, when an STS with an - 383 ic:RequireFederatedIdentityProvisioning declaration is encountered as per Section 3.2.1, this - informs the Identity Selector that the STS is an IP/STS, rather than a member of the RP/STS chain. - Furthermore, if an RP or RP/STS provides an incomplete Security Policy, such as no issuer or no - 386 required claims, the Identity Selector MUST be invoked so a card and requested claims can be selected - 387 by the user, enabling a Request for Security Token (RST) to be constructed and sent to the selected - 388 IP/STS. - The RP/STS's Policy is used for card matching.
-If the RP/STS requests a PPID, the RP/STS's certificate - is used for calculating the PPID not the certificate of the Relying Party.
-This enables a single RP/STS to - 391 service multiple Relying Parties while always receiving the same PPID for a given user from the Identity - 392 Selector.
+- When following a chain of STSs, when an STS with an - 384 ic:RequireFederatedIdentityProvisioning declaration is encountered as per Section 3.2.1, this - informs the Identity Selector that the STS is an IP/STS, rather than a member of the RP/STS chain. - 386 Furthermore, if an RP or RP/STS provides an incomplete Security Policy, such as no issuer or no - 387 required claims, the Identity Selector MUST be invoked so a card and requested claims can be selected - by the user, enabling a Request for Security Token (RST) to be constructed and sent to the selected - 389 IP/STS. - 390 The RP/STS's Policy is used for card matching.
+If the RP/STS requests a PPID, the RP/STS's certificate - 391 is used for calculating the PPID not the certificate of the Relying Party.
+This enables a single RP/STS to - 392 service multiple Relying Parties while always receiving the same PPID for a given user from the Identity - 393 Selector.

-- 393 Identity Selectors MUST enable users to make Relying Party trust decisions based on the identity of the - Relying Party, possibly including displaying attributes from its certificate.
-By trusting the RP, the user is - implicitly trusting the chain of RP/STSs that the RP employs. - 396 Each RP/STS endpoint MUST provide a certificate.
-This certificate MAY be communicated either via - 397 Transport (such as HTTPS) or Message (such as WS-Security) Security.
-If Message Security is - 398 employed, transports not providing security (such as HTTP) may be used.
+- 394 Identity Selectors MUST enable users to make Relying Party trust decisions based on the identity of the - Relying Party, possibly including displaying attributes from its certificate.
+By trusting the RP, the user is - implicitly trusting the chain of RP/STSs that the RP employs. - 397 Each RP/STS endpoint MUST provide a certificate.
+This certificate MAY be communicated either via - 398 Transport (such as HTTPS) or Message (such as WS-Security) Security.
+If Message Security is - 399 employed, transports not providing security (such as HTTP) may be used. - 400 Like IP/STSs, RP/STSs publish endpoint metadata.
+This metadata MAY be retrieved via - 401 either WS-MetadataExchange or HTTPS GET in the same manner that IP/STS metadata can - 402 be, as described in Section 3.1.1.2. - 403 Like IP/STSs, no changes to the syntax used to specify metadata locations occurs when - 404 RP/STS metadata is published by the Relying Party STS as a page retrievable using HTTPS - 405 GET.
+Relying Parties and Identity Providers MAY consequently support either or both - 406 retrieval methods for the same metadata addresses.